We promote competence in LUMA subjects

-The aim of the LUMA Centre Finland is to inspire and motivate children and youth into mathematics, science and technology through the latest methods and activities of science and technology education.
-The aim is also to support the life-long learning of teachers working on levels of education from early childhood to universities, and strengthen the development of research-based teaching.
+To achieve this, LUMA Centre Finland inspires and motivates children and youth into mathematics, science and technology through the latest methods and activities of science and technology education.
+The centre supports the life-long learning of teachers working on all levels of education from early childhood to universities.
+It also strengthens the development of research-based teaching.

-LUMA Centre Finland is an umbrella organization for LUMA Centres in Finnish universities and university campuses to strengthen and promote their collaboration on national and international level.
+LUMA Centre Finland is an umbrella organization for 13 LUMA Centres in Finnish universities.
+The centre strengthens and promotes their collaboration.

 - Central Finland LUMA Centre (University of Jyväskylä)